By Edgar R. Batte

 Kafrika: She has been through thick and thin with me.
 We have toiled together, loudly and silently.
 She has paid bills for me when I was low, took care of me when I was ill.
 She’s such a sweet person.

 Rose: Well, he woke up on the 16th of September 2019 and told me he wanted to meet my ssenga (aunt).
 I didn’t believe him so I kept asking him if he meant what he was saying.
 He said he meant it.
 And here we are, married.

-Who has been part of your journey towards the achievement of a wedding with the love of your life?
+Who has been part of your journey towards the achievement of wedding the love of your life?

 What do you feel about being married during the Covid-19 times?

-Rose: I feel blessed and happy because it’s God’s will and mercy for us to get married at this time.
+Rose: I feel blessed and happy because it’s God’s will and mercy for us to get married in this time.
 God knew it and He fulfilled it.